If you’ve watched a video on YouTube recently, you’ve probably seen video chapters at work.

 YouTube’s chapters feature has become ubiquitous across the platform.
 Creators use video chapters to divide their content into segments, making them easier for users to navigate.
 (It’s proved so popular that other video platforms like Vidyard have implemented their own video chapters features, too.)

-In this guide, we’ll teach you how to add chapters to your YouTube videos, as well as to your Vidyard videos.
+In this guide, we’ll teach you how to add chapters to your YouTube videos and your Vidyard videos.
 Plus, we’ll show you why adding those video chapters is so important to your content’s success.

 - 1. What Are Video Chapters?